 The challenge here is to keep coming up with new and interesting content for email newsletters.
 This might sound familiar to some of you.

 Fret not!
-We’ve researched and listed out the best content and topic ideas for your email newsletters throughout 2018.
-These are further divided into various categories wherein you can pick and choose the newsletter topics that work for you.
-Finally, in the end, we’ve also given a list of generic newsletter ideas which you can use regardless of the niche your business is in.
+We’ve done the research and created a list of the best content and topic ideas for your email newsletters throughout 2018.
+We've divided these into various categories from which you can pick and choose the newsletter topics that work for you.
+Finally, we’ve also given a list of generic newsletter ideas which you can use, regardless of the niche your business is in.

 Email newsletters can be one of the best ways to keep customers informed about the state of your business and the direction it is moving in.
-You can, in this way send out a non-invasive update to the people who are interested in your business, are investors, or are connected to your business in any way.
+In this way, you can send out a non-invasive update to the people who are interested in your business, are investors, or are connected to your business in any other way.

-This also helps in showing off the progress of your company and keeps it in a positive light for the people who matter.
-Various kinds of information you can share here:
+This also helps by showing off the progress of your company and keeps it in a positive light for the people who matter.
+A few examples of the type of information you can share here:

 Effective policy changes, changes/updates in your product UI or app/website, or any changes that your customers should know about should be covered in the company’s newsletter.